 Tuesday, August 04, 2015

-After singing along with these songs in his workshop at Augusta Heritage Festival, and I compulsively went off looking for alternative versions, additional lyrics, and YouTube videos.
+After singing along with these songs in Paul Brown's workshops at Davis & Elkins College's Augusta Heritage old-time music week, I compulsively went off looking for alternative versions, additional lyrics, and YouTube videos.

 Deadheads and suckers